Founded in Freehold, NJ in 1883

 Dates and Deadlines

-Location: Brookdale Community College Performing Arts Center, Lincroft NJ
+Brookdale Community College, Performing Arts Center, Lincroft, NJ

-Entry fee: There is a non-refundable entry fee of $70 for each student performer.
+Entry fee: There is a non-refundable entry fee of $80 for each student performer.
 Teachers should collect fees from students and send one check payable to the Cecilian Music Club.
-Entries must be postmarked by the deadline for paper registration, and must be submitted by midnight of the day of the deadline for online registration.
+Entries must be postmarked by the deadline for paper registration and must be submitted by midnight of the day of the deadline for online registration.
 Late fee of $10.00 will be charged per student for late registrations submitted after the deadline.
-Registration is closed 10 days after the deadline.
+Registration closes end of the day on November 15, 2025.

 If you have any questions, please email cecilian.monster.concert@gmail.com